 This means that a fortified tower called a keep was built on top of a motte, which is an artificial mound.
 The bailey was the fortified wall surrounding the complex and which was connected to the motte.

 Whether or not the keep and other structures of the original castle were built with wood or with stone is uncertain.
-What is certain though is the Durham Castle’s keep is the only keep of all Norman Castles in England which didn’t suffer a breach since it was built.
+What is certain though is that Durham Castle’s keep is the only keep of all Norman Castles in England which didn’t suffer a breach since it was built.

-We don’t know if the original keep was made of wood or stone, but archaeological evidence does show that there was a pre-existing Anglo-Saxon structure on the location of Durham Castle before it was constructed.
+We don’t know if the original keep was made of wood or stone, but archaeological evidence does show that there was a pre-existing Anglo-Saxon structure at the location of Durham Castle before it was constructed.